oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 The analyzation feature requires that the user already has loaded a *CSV* file, and set the correct *attribute types*.
 By pressing the *Analyze* button, the website will make a call to the backend service on `/api/analyzation` containing a JSON formatted payload containing all the loaded data together with metadata.
-Once the response back from the service is received it will be rendered multiple tables bellow containing metrics describing the analyzation quality.
+Once the response is received back from the service is received it will be rendered multiple tables bellow containing metrics describing the analyzation quality.

 | Metric table          | Content                                                                                             |
 | --------------------- | --------------------------------------------------------------------------------------------------- |